mpy-dev/micropython-decimal-number/README.md

 **".mpy" files**: a micropython board can run ".py" files directly.
 It compiles them before executing them, and that takes time.
 It is a good practice to copy to your micropython board a precompile version, a ".mpy" file.

-You can compile the Python file "mpy_decimal.py", that contains all the functionality of **DecimalNumber**, before copy it to your micropython board:
+You can compile the Python file "mpy_decimal.py", that contains all the functionality of **DecimalNumber**, before copying it to your micropython board:

 ```shell
 python -m mpy_cross mpy_decimal.py